jasonmhilliard/Computational-Thinking/README.md

 II.
 Concept
 ----------
-This HTML file contains HTML code to create an object (a square) and Javascript in order to move the object around in the browser.
+This HTML file contains HTML code to create an object (in this case a square) and Javascript code in order to define an area and move the object around in that specified area within the browser window.
+To execute the code, all you have to do is drag and drop the HTML file into an empty browser window.

 III.
 Future Improvements
 ----------